Cataracts

 - Keep tip of dropper clean and do not touch tip to eye or any other object.

-- You will experience a foreign body sensation in the eye for several weeks
+- You may experience a foreign body sensation in the eye for several weeks after surgery.

 - Your eye may be dilated for 2-3 days after surgery.